SaraR-1/Immigration/README.md

 ![alt text](https://github.com/SaraR-1/Immigration/blob/master/Plots/continent_distr_Sud.png)

+It is interesting that, even if the continent distributions are similar across the Italian zones, there are some differences.
+Europe is always the more influent continent and the growth rate decreases from 2014 (as aforementioned).
+The others continent flow is less important, BUT the growth rate is not the same for all the zones: it decreases in Centro, Nors-est and Nord-ovest and increases in Isole and Sud (which are in the "third cluster").

+The flow from Pacific could be overlooked.
+American born population is significant only in Nord-ovest and Centro.

 ## Top 5 countries per Continent
 Let's see the distibution of the 5 countries more "influent" for each continent.